Esimorp/assessment-frontend-2019/README.md

-# Slate Frontend Test Assignment
+# DoctorWorld Frontend Test Assignment

 You should spend no more than **4 hours** on this test assignment.